AGRICULTURAL

 Science & Human Nutrition

-Dr. V. Evageliou studied Chemistry at the University of Athens and then obtained her Ph.D. degree from Cranfield University, UK.
-From 2002-2006 she taught at the University of Thessaly (Veterinary Department) and the Technological Institute of Lamia (Departments of Nursing and Physical Therapy).
-Since 2006, she is a member of the Department of Food Science and Human Nutrition initially as a Lecturer (2006-2012), an Assistant Professor (2012-2018) and currently as Associate Professor (2018-...) in the field of Food Physical Chemistry.
+Ms. V. Evageliou was born in Lamia.
+She studied Chemistry at the University of Athens and then, with a scholarship from the “Behaviour of Biopolymer Mixtures in Structuring Food Products” program, she obtained her Ph.D. degree from Cranfield University, UK.
+From 2002-2006, she taught at the University of Thessaly (Veterinary Department) and the Technological Institute of Lamia (Departments of Nursing and Physical Therapy).
+Since 2006, she is a member of the Department of Food Science and Human Nutrition of the Agricultural University of Athens (AUA) as a Lecturer (2006-2012), Assistant Professor (2012-2018) Associate Professor (2018-2025) and currently as Professor (2025-….) in the field of Food Physical Chemistry.

 Dr Aikaterini Kandyliari is a member of the Laboratory Teaching Staff of Food Chemistry and Human Nutrition of the Department of Food Science and Human Nutrition in Agricultural University of Athens.
 She obtained her bachelor’s degree in Chemistry at National and Kapodistrian University of Athens (2009) and her PhD in Food Chemistry in Agricultural University of Athens (2019).
 Since 2015 she has worked in several national and international research projects implemented by Agricultural University of Athens (2015-today), National and Kapodistrian University of Athens (2016-2018), Yale University (2018-2019), Prolepsis Institute (2019-2022) and University of Aegean (2020-today).